Zirias/opencbm-driver-freebsd/README.md

 # OpenCBM parallel port driver for FreeBSD

+## This repository is obsolete now

+*The code in this repository was merged upstream into OpenCBM*

+To use this driver, install the OpenCBM ports that are now officially available in FreeBSD ports.
+The driver is in comms/opencbm-kmod, to use it, you will also need the XA1541 OpenCBM plugin from comms/opencbm-plugin-xa1541.

+## Old outdated README follows

 This is the driver needed for parallel port cables (XM-1541, XA-1541) with OpenCBM, ported to FreeBSD.
 If you want to use it, please build OpenCBM from this port: